Guide

 Remote Control

-This Functional Block describes three types of use cases for remote control management from the CSMS: Remote Transaction Control, Unlocking a Connector and Remote Trigger.
+The Remote Control Functional Block describes three types of remote control use cases initiated by the CSMS: Remote Transaction Control, Unlocking a Connector, and Remote Trigger.

 Availability